pgpartman/pg_partman/doc/pg_partman.md

 It is important to ensure that the time zones for all systems that will be running pg_partman maintenance operations are consistent, especially when running time-based partitioning.
 The calls to pg_partman functions will use the time zone that is set by the client at the time the functions are called.
 This is consistent with the way libpq clients work in general.

 In general, it is highly recommended to always run your database system in UTC time.
-It makes handling any time-related issues tremendously eaiser and especially to overcome issues that are currently not possible to solve due to Daylight Saving Time (DST) changes.
+It makes handling any time-related issues tremendously easier and especially to overcome issues that are currently not possible to solve due to Daylight Saving Time (DST) changes.
 In addition to this, also ensure the client that will be creating partition sets and running the maintenance calls is also set to UTC.
 For example, trying to partition hourly will either break when the time changes or skip creating a child table.

 ### Subpartitioning